NASA Internet Speed 91 GBPS – The Reality

-If you have been on the internet, you must have definitely seen this photo where a claim is made that NASA has an internet speed of 91 GB/S.
+If you have been on the internet, you must have definitely seen this photo where a claim is made that NASA Internet speed is 91 Gbps.
+Let’s see what it is.

 Like many people, you might also have believed this to be true.
 Though as strange as it may sound, This is not completely false.
 There is some truth to this claim but ultimately this isn’t right.